Skip to main content

 Control over renderingHigh-levelLow-level

-If you want to go deep into how terminal UIs work at the core — raw sequences, full control over the render loop, and a functional reactive style — Bubble Tea is still the better approach and I would wholeheartedly recommend it. oat-latte is for when you want to skip the layout plumbing and think in components.
+If you want to go deep into how terminal UIs work at the core — raw sequences, full control over the render loop, and a functional reactive style — Bubble Tea is still the better approach. oat-latte is for when you want to skip the layout plumbing and think in components.

 Next step